CheyenneMDavid/Just-Cakes/README.md

   Screenshot of the Individual user's account detail/profile page with buttons to return home, update their profile or delete their profile which would also delete their account.
   ![Profile Page](https://res.cloudinary.com/cheymd/image/upload/v1712226451/JustCakes-Readme-images/profile-details_wydnup.png)

-&nbsp;
+Profile Creation and Update
-- **Profile Creation and Update**: Initially blank when initially created and associated with a user, the individual customer profile can be updated by the user.
+Initially blank when initially created and associated with a user, the individual customer profile can be updated by the user.
 Validation is in place for details such as phone numbers and postcodes using regex and custom validation logic in `forms.py`

 &nbsp;
 Update Profile Form with fields to update, help text to guide the user and an update button.